List of The League of Gentlemen characters: Mr Chinnery

 A cheerful and disarming man, Mr Matthew Chinnery (Gatiss) is the accident-prone local veterinarian (not "Dr Chinnery", as he is a veterinary surgeon).
 Most of the animals he treats end up dying, including a pregnant cow whose insides were mangled when he attempted to help the calf but put his hand up the wrong passage while a group of schoolchildren looked on, a sheepdog whom he mistakenly euthanised while the owner was out of the room fetching the actual patient, and a tortoise he blasted out of its shell while attempting to give it oxygen.
 He was also responsible for botching Barbara's operation.
-As a result of his many accidents, he gets more and more upset.
+As a result of his many accidents, he gets increasingly upset.

 In the Christmas Special, Mr Chinnery, who fears that he is on the verge of losing his sanity, told Bernice the story of how his great-grandfather Edmund Chinnery, the foremost vet of his time, was cursed to have any animal he touched "meet a dreadful end" and that his descendants would carry the curse after him.
-Bernice reassured him that there was no such thing as curses and that he, the doctor who first had the curse and his ancestor had had accidents similar to the curse primarily because they were scared of the curse and thought that they had it.
+Bernice reassured him that there was "no such thing as curses" and that he, the doctor who first had the curse and his ancestor had had accidents similar to the curse primarily because they were scared of the curse and thought that they had it.
 She then told him to go and do his next job without any fear of the curse.
 He does not appear at all in Series 3, but does make an appearance in the film, The League of Gentlemen's Apocalypse, treating a giraffe and having a role in the film's climax.
 In the live show, he stands in for a magician and gives a new twist to the trick of pulling a rabbit out of a hat.
 He also re-appears in the 2017 specials treating a hedgehog and causing the death of a stray cat, his curse therefore never being lifted.

 Many of Chinnery's disasters are parodies of scenes from the BBC's All Creatures Great and Small.
-Mark Gatiss's performance is reminiscent of Peter Davison, who played Tristan Farnon on that programme.
-(Gatiss is also a famous fan of Doctor Who, in which Davison played the title character for three years.
-The name Chinnery almost certainly comes from actor Dennis Chinnery who played three separate characters in Doctor Who.
+Mark Gatiss's performance is reminiscent of Peter Davison, who played Tristan Farnon on that programme (Gatiss is also a famous fan of Doctor Who, in which Davison played the title character for three years).
+The name "Chinnery" almost certainly comes from actor Dennis Chinnery, who played three separate characters in Doctor Who.
 Coincidentally, Christopher Eccleston, the ninth Doctor, appeared in the League of Gentlemen as the owner of a cat theatre, set up in direct competition to Kenny Harris's Dog Cinema – Kenny Harris also played by Mark Gatiss.)
 Mark Gatiss was also in an episode of Doctor Who called "The Lazarus Experiment".
 The wig that he wore playing Professor Richard Lazarus in this episode was the same wig which was used for Mr. Chinnery in The League of Gentlemen.